satyamg1620/NeMo-Guardrails/docs/user-guides/langchain/runnable-rails.md

 rag_chain_with_guardrails = guardrails | rag_chain
 ```

 You can also use the same approach to add guardrails only around certain parts of your chain.
-The example below (extracted from the [RunnableBranch Documentation](https://python.langchain.com/docs/expression_language/how_to/routing)), adds guardrails around the "anthropic" and "general" branches inside a `RunnableBranch`:
+The following example from the [RunnableBranch Documentation](https://python.langchain.com/docs/expression_language/how_to/routing) adds guardrails around the `"anthropic"` and `"general"` branches inside a `RunnableBranch`.

 ```python
 from langchain_core.runnables import RunnableBranch